ksator/saltstack-junos-docker/README.md

 docker exec -it minion1 salt-proxy -d --proxyid=dc-vmx-3 docker exec -it master salt dc-vmx-3 junos.cli 'show chassis hardware'
 ```

+## Verify the junos syslog engine
 ```
 docker exec -it master salt 'dc-vmx-3' state.apply syslog
 ```

-# Verify the junos syslog engine
+Connect to the master cli and watch the event bus:
 ```
 docker exec -it master bash
 salt-run state.event pretty=True
 ```
-ssh the junos device dc-vmx-3 and commit a configuration change and watch the event bus on the master
+ssh the junos device and commit a configuration change and watch the event bus on the master